Neerja: Filming and post-production

 Principal photography of the film commenced 19 April 2015 in Mumbai.
 After two months of filming, the shooting was wrapped up on 19 June 2015.
 Kasbekar tweeted, "Amazing!
 And it's a wrap on Neerja !!!
 32 shooting days!!!
 That's Two More days than Birdman took!"
 During the principal photography of the film, many Bollywood celebrities visited the film's sets, including Vidya Balan, Boman Irani, Anil Kapoor, and Raju Hirani.
 "I knew that getting Aamir Khan, Boman Irani, Vidya Balan, Raju Hirani and Anil Kapoor to speak to the 220 cast would help instill dedication and effort that this film would require," director Madhvani said in a statement.

-During production, the actors playing the crew and the passengers of the flight were put in separate hotels from the actors portraying the hijackers and ate their meals separately, ostensibly to create an air of antagonism in the film between the two groups.
-This element was applied earlier to the 2006 film United 93.

 The makers of the film acknowledged the responsibility of portraying the story.
 One challenge faced was acquiring an actual Boeing 747 for shooting.
 Director Ram Madhvani and Rucha Pathak initially thought of shooting in Abu Dhabi, UAE or the United States due to the convenience of leasing a retired 747 but later decided to re-create the plane because a major part of the film required shooting against the plane backdrop.
 The plane set took 48 days to build and closely resembled the actual aircraft.

 The film's visual effects (VFX) were by Tata Elxsi.
 VCL (Note: The full name of VCL is Visual Computing Labs.) produced a wide range of visual effects, including the creation of Karachi airport and buildings, and also helped in creating the 1986 period restoration for various locations.

 Music

-The film's soundtrack is composed by Vishal Khurana with lyrics written by Prasoon Joshi.
+The film's soundtrack is composed by Vishal Khurana K with lyrics written by Prasoon Joshi.
 The first song from the film, "Jeete Hain Chal", was released by Ram Madhvani, Sonam Kapoor and Prasoon Joshi at a launch event held on 1 February 2016 in Mumbai.
 The entire soundtrack album was released digitally by T-Series on 5 February 2016.